boazbk/tcs/lec_00_0_preface.md

 This practical motivation can be better appreciated _after_ students see the undecidability of semantic properties of general computing models.

 The fact that we start with circuits makes proving the Cook-Levin Theorem much easier.
-In fact, our proof of this theorem can (and is)  done using a handful of lines of Python.
+In fact, our proof of this theorem can be (and is) done using a handful of lines of Python.
 Combining this proof with the standard reductions (which are also implemented in Python) allows students to appreciate visually how a question about computation can be mapped into a question about (for example) the existence of an independent set in a graph.

 Some other differences between this book and previous texts are the following: